mrchimp/cmd/README.md

 Cmd turns a div into a command line.
 It allows keyboard input, sends commands to third party scripts and stores command history.
 It is designed to be extendable and as suck only provides a few basic commands (clear, clearhistory, invert).

-Cmd is part of Chimpcom v6 [See v5 here](http://deviouschimp.co.uk/cmd), the rest of which will become open source at some point.
+Cmd is part of Chimpcom v6.
+[Version 5 is live](http://deviouschimp.co.uk/cmd)).
+6 will be put live soon and the rest of the code will become open source at some point.

+Cmd relies on jQuery...for now.

 Copyright 2014 Jacob Gully